Man accused of being bombmaker in Lockerbie terrorist attack in US custody

 The bombing of the Pan Am flight 103 killed 270 people in Britain’s largest terrorist attack

-The man accused of being the bombmaker in the Lockerbie terrorist attack is now in US custody, authorities in Scotland have said.
+The man accused of being the bombmaker in the Lockerbie terrorist attack that killed 270 people is now in US custody, Scottish authorities have said.

-The bombing of Pan Am flight 103, travelling from London to New York on December 21 1988, killed 270 people in Britain’s largest terrorist attack.
+The bombing of Pan Am flight 103, travelling from London to New York on December 21 1988, killed all 259 passengers and crew on board.
+A further 11 people died in Lockerbie when the wreckage destroyed their homes.

-Abu Agila Mohammad Mas’ud Kheir Al-Marimi was said to be the “third conspirator” behind the downing of Pan Am flight 103 in 1988.
+Abu Agila Mohammad Mas’ud Kheir Al-Marimi was said to be the “third conspirator” behind the downing of the flight in 1988.

 Former Libyan intelligence officer Abdelbaset al-Megrahi was found guilty of mass murder in 2001.
+It remains the deadliest ever terrorist attack carried out on British soil.

 A spokesperson for the Crown Office said: “The families of those killed in the Lockerbie bombing have been told that the suspect Abu Agila Mohammad Mas’ud Kheir Al-Marimi (‘Mas’ud’ or ‘Masoud’) is in US custody.